 10 Things You Need to Prepare Your Home For a New Cat or Kitten

-Is your family welcoming a new kitten or cat into your home?
-Then take a look through this checklist for a new cat to make sure your home is ready to go!
+Is your family thinking of adopting a new kitten or cat?
+It can be a bit more of an undertaking than you might expect.
+Take a look through this checklist to make sure you are ready to go!

 - Look for cat food with “complete and balanced nutrition” on the label because kittens need more fats and proteins while they are growing.